 The front safety belt energy management retractors allow webbing to be pulled out of the retractor in a gradual and controlled manner in response to the occupant's forward momentum.
 This helps reduce the risk of force-related injuries to the occupant's chest by limiting the load on the occupant.
-Refer to Safety Belts section in this chapter.
+Refer to Safety belt section in this chapter.

-Determining if the Personal Safety System is operational
+Determining if the Personal safety system is operational

-The Personal Safety System uses a warning light in the instrument cluster or a back-up tone to indicate the condition of the system.
-Refer to the Restraints Warning Light section in the Instrumentation chapter.
-Routine maintenance of the Personal Safety System is not required.
+The Personal safety system uses a warning light in the instrument cluster or a back-up tone to indicate the condition of the system.
+Refer to the Warning light section in the Instrument cluster chapter.
+Routine maintenance of the Personal safety system is not required.

-The Restraints Control Module (RCM) monitors its own internal circuits and the circuits for the air bag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, driver seat position sensor, and passenger occupant classification sensor (if equipped).
+The Restraints control module (RCM) monitors its own internal circuits and the circuits for the air bag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, driver seat position sensor, and passenger occupant classification sensor (if equipped).
 In addition, the RCM also monitors the restraints warning light in the instrument cluster.
 A difficulty with the system is indicated by one or more of the following.